pgsleepy/ultimatexr.io-1/content/docs/manipulation/uxrgrabber.md

 ## Proximity transforms

 By default the grabber's own transform is used to measure distance to nearby `UxrGrabbableObject` components.
+This transform is usually located in the palm.
 For scenes where you need finer control, for example, a cockpit where small buttons should react to the tip of the index finger while larger controls react to the palm.
 You can add additional transforms to the **Optional Proximity Transforms** list.

 Each grab point on a `UxrGrabbableObject` can then specify which proximity transform index it prefers via the **Grabber Proximity Index** field, overriding the default grabber-transform distance check.